 When men and women exercise, they too exhale more carbon dioxide, but it is more than just that increase that entices mosquitoes.
 During a workout, the body temperature rises and lactic acid is omitted through sweat.
 Mosquitoes can detect the increase in body temperature, making people easy targets.

 A 2004 study found that mosquitoes too have their preferences, in the form of Type O blood.
 The majority of people produce a chemical signal that indicates which blood type they have.
 In the study, mosquitoes were twice as likely to land on those people with Type O blood and least likely to land on people with Type A blood.

 Scientists have been studying the factors that attract mosquitoes for years that I feel as if there is always something new coming out.
 Despite all of the information that we have, there still isn’t a cure for mosquito bites beyond bug sprays and mosquito control, but it important to protect yourself if you spend time outside.
 Mosquito bites are not only annoying, but they can also be dangerous.
 Mosquitoes can transmit numerous diseases.

 At Mosquito Squad, we tell our clients that the best way to avoid mosquito bites is to implement an Integrated Pest Management Solution, including professional mosquito control.
-As opposed to normal bug spray, mosquito control will eliminate 85-90% of mosquitoes on your property.
+As opposed to normal bug repellent, mosquito control will eliminate 85-90% of mosquitoes on your property.
 You won’t see very many (if any) flying around you as you eat dinner or enjoy a game outdoors.
 Mosquito Squad targets the areas we know the pests like to feed and harbor, allowing you to enjoy your yard.
-Trust us, you’ll enjoy not having to spray your children down with bug spray before they go outside too!
+Trust us, you’ll enjoy not having to mist your children down with bug repellent before they go outside too!

 If you have questions regarding mosquito control or our services, please reach out to your local Mosquito Squad office.